aklivity/zilla/examples/http.echo/README.md

 # http.echo
 Listens on http port `8080` and will echo back whatever is sent to the server.
+Listens on https port `9090` and will echo back whatever is sent to the server.

 ### Requirements
  - JDK 11 or higher.